STAT545-UBC/STAT545-UBC-original-website/cm001_course-intro-sw-install-account-signup.md

 If you set up (or already have a Twitter account), you should follow [\@STAT545](https://twitter.com/STAT545).

+You could also follow me as an individual, an account I use very differently (and sparingly), at [\@JennyBryan](https://twitter.com/JennyBryan).
+Ditto for the course TAs.
+You can learn some good people to follow re: data science and R by looking at who we follow and who we have Twitter conversations with.

 #### GitHub

   * Register for a free individual GitHub account and request [the student discount](https://education.github.com).
 This should give you some free private repositories for a couple of years.
 Do this ASAP!
 I think a human vets these requests, so it could take a couple of days.